Wonderfully relaxing Therapeutic Massage is now available at Atlanta Colonic & Massage

 Yes, they are as follows;

-- I provide the best quality care to anyone that seeks my professional help.
+- We provide the best quality care to anyone that seeks professional help.

-- I acknowledge the confidential nature of the professional relationship with a client and respect each client’s right to privacy.
+- We acknowledge the confidential nature of the professional relationship with a client and respect each client’s right to privacy.

-- I practice only the modalities in which I have been professionally trained and certified.
+- We practice only the modalities in which the therapists have been professionally trained and certified.

-- I in no way participate or engage in any type of sexual activities with my client.
+- We in no way participate or engage in any type of sexual activities with a client.

-- I maintain a safe, clean and professional environment.
+- We maintain a safe, clean and professional environment.

 How many types of massage exist?